juanca/blog/articles/react-component-architecture.md

 #### Testing

-The testing strategy is straightforward because higher-order components implement state information on pre-existing property interfaces.
+The testing strategy is straightforward because higher-order components implement state information on a pre-existing properties interface.
 For testing purposes, a generic component is used without imposing any additional logic.

 1. For each state value, the `Component` has specific default `props` values.
 1. For a given state value, the `Component` has the given `props` values.
-1. For each tracked state value, the `Component` updates the state value via the given `props` event handler.
+1. For each state value, the `Component` updates the state value via the given `props` event handler.

 ### Connected Component

 #### What?

-A redux connected component is another example of a higher-order component which outputs a stateful component.
+The redux `connect` component is another example of a higher-order component which outputs a stateful component.
 However, instead of using `this.state` on an instance of a `React.Component`, it applies the following **behaviors**:

 - Binds certain `props` to the state of the store.